 The composition of our board of directors, audit committee, compensation committee, and nominations and governance committee, is subject to the corporate governance provisions of the NYSE MKT, including rules relating to the independence of directors.
-All of our board committee members are independent directors.
-All directors hold office until the next annual meeting of stockholders and the election and qualification of their successors.
+A majority of our board members and all of our board committee members are independent directors.
+All directors hold office for staggered three year terms and until the election and qualification of their successors.
 Officers are elected by, and serve at the discretion of, the board of directors.